 Qurbani takes place after the Eid prayer on Eid-ul-Adha, from 10th-12th Dhul Hijjah.
-This year, the first day of Eid-ul-Adha will either: be on 31st July 2020, or 1st August 2020, depending on the moon sighting.
+This year, the first day of Eid-ul-Adha will be on 31st July 2020.

 Any sacrifice made before the Eid prayer is counted as a Sadaqah, not as the obligatory Qurbani; if you do this, you must still perform the Qurbani after Eid prayer.

 Jundab bin Sufyan Al-Bajali reported, 'I witnessed the Prophet (saw) on the Day of Nahr (or Eid day).
 He (saw) said, "Whoever slaughtered the sacrifice before offering the Eid prayer, should slaughter another sacrifice in its place; and whoever has not slaughtered their sacrifice yet, should slaughter now'".
 (Bukhari)

 Muslim Hands takes Qurbani orders up until the third day of Eid and sacrifices the animals over the three days of Eid.